billhails/RHAC-Rounds/README.md

 note to self: We can't use unoficcial rounds for classifications.
 We *can* use them for handicaps, provided they're properly described.

-* Generate handicap tables to be able to look up a handicap for a particular score.
+* Extend the archer table to include:
+    * gender.
+    * DoB.
+* Extend the interface to edit the archer table.
+* Add <tt>ageAt($archer, $date)</tt> method.
+* Add <tt>getClassification($round, $age, $bow, $gender, $score)</tt> to gnas-rounds.
-* Keep a separate table of club records, and views on it.
+* Add a venue table (id, name) and an interface to edit it.
+* Extend the scorecard table to include:
+    * handicap ranking.
+    * classification.
+    * a flag to indicate whether it is a scorecard or just a score.
+    * venue id joins venues.
+    * a flag to say whether it is or was a club record (3-state?)
-* Keep a separate table of handicap improvements, and views on it.
+* Keep separate tables of indoor and outdoor handicap improvements.
-* Keep a separate table of Classifications, and views on it.
+* Keep separate tables of indoor and outdoor classifications.
-* Re-build all the above new tables on demand.
+* Re-build or update relevant tables on demand.
 * Add an interface for defining new rounds.
+* Re-do the scorecards admin interface altogether.